snowdj/geocompr/09-gis.md

 ## Introduction

-A defining feature of R is the way you interact with it: you type commands and hit `Enter` (or `Ctl+Enter` if writing code in the source editor in RStudio) to execute them interactively.
+A defining feature of R is the way you interact with it: you type commands and hit `Enter` (or `Ctrl+Enter` if writing code in the source editor in RStudio) to execute them interactively.
 This way of interacting with the computer is called a command-line interface (CLI) (see definition in the note below).
 CLIs are not unique to R.^[
 Other 'command-lines' include terminals for interacting with the operating system and other interpreted languages such as Python.